Trump's immigration ban sends shockwaves

 "This banning of refugees is kind of a red herring," CNN national security analyst Peter Bergen said on Saturday.
 "It's not going to make any difference to the terrorism issue, which is overwhelmingly a United States problem.
 Because 9/11, of course, was carried out by 19 foreign-born Arab terrorists, I think we tend to conceive of this as a problem that comes from outside, when in fact, it's really a problem that is internal to the United States right now."

-"It's one of those things that sounds like it makes sense, but it doesn't really when you look at the facts," Bergen said.
+"It's one of those things that sounds like it makes sense, but it doesn't really when you look at the facts," Bergen added.

 House Speaker Paul Ryan on Friday, however, commended Trump for his executive order, noting, "our number one responsibility is to protect the homeland."